wordpress theme detectors

 WordPress Theme and Plugins Detector, as it’s called, operates a little bit differently from the other five WordPress theme detectors on our list.
 You see, while the rest are essentially web-based theme detectors, WTPD is a browser extension that detects both themes and plugins.

-The browsers we’re talking about here are Chrome, Firefox, Opera, and Safari.
-Each has its own installable version of WTPD, which binds to the extensions bar to provide page insights in real-time.
+The tool offers installable browser extensions for multiple browsers.
+Each version binds to the extensions bar to provide page insights in real-time.

 You don’t even need to tweak any settings after installation.
 WTPD activates itself automatically when you open a WordPress-based site.
 You’ll see its icon light up and when you click on it, it’ll display a pop-up that will show you the name and version of the WordPress theme, the development team behind it, as well as the WordPress plugins powering the live page.